 I like 12-15 reps here.

 7: Biceps curls: Trying to build a set of canons?
 Start here!
 Stand with your feet hip-width apart and hold a dumbbell in each hand.
 Keep your elbows close to your sides and curl the dumbbells up toward your shoulders.
 Slowly lower them back down.
 Grunt for extra muscle activation (kidding).

 8: Incline skull crushers: This exercise is a triceps killer.
 To perform incline skull crushers, lie on an incline bench with a dumbbell in each hand and your elbows pointing toward the ceiling.
 Lower the dumbbells toward your head by bending the elbows and then press them back up.

 Ps they call these "skull crushers" for a reason.
 Be careful!

 9: Bulgarian split squats: This exercise is the WORST and targets the quadriceps, hamstrings, and glutes.
 It's a love/ hate relationship because they work!

-Hold a dumbbell in each hand and place one foot on a bench behind you.
+Hold a dumbbell in each hand or goblet style and place one foot on a bench behind you.
 Lower your body straight down, making sure to keep your chest up, and don't let the knee buckle inside.